manjufy/nodejs-backend-starter/Readme.md

 #### Success Criteria

-1. Create a pull request against `master` with the new tooling and merge it
+1. Create a pull request against `master` of your fork with the new tooling and merge it
     1. `eslint` should have an opinionated format
     2. `nyc` should aim for test coverage of `80%` across lines, statements, and branches
     3. `pre-push` should run the tests before allowing pushing using `git`
     4. `winston` should be used to replace console logs and all errors should be logged as well.
 Logs should go to disk.
 2. Ensure that tooling is connected to `npm test`
-3. Create a separate pull request against `master` with the linter fixes and merge it
+3. Create a separate pull request against `master` of your fork with the linter fixes and merge it
-4. Create a separate pull request against `master` to increase code coverage to acceptable thresholds and merge it
+4. Create a separate pull request against `master` of your fork to increase code coverage to acceptable thresholds and merge it
 5. **[BONUS]** Add integration to CI such as Travis or Circle
 6. **[BONUS]** Add Typescript support